Kolektivo/kolektivo-dapp/DEVELOPMENT.md

 The chartData collection is where the production data will be located while the testData collection is where the data for DEV/QA testing is located.

 Under each collection is a list of documents.
 7 of them coincide with specific chart data and one of them logs when the last data sync happened.
+The "LastSync" document has a "day", "hour" and "minute" collection and each of those have a document with a UTC timestamp as the name and they tell the app when the last time the data was synced.

 Under each of the chart documents is a collection of "day", "hour" and "minute".
 These are different intervals of time that the chart can use.